-Here is where I put all of the projects I have created recently, or maybe not that recently, but that I still think are cool.
-Most of my recent projects involve the Swift programming language (also Objective-C), and are Apps either for iOS or macOS.
+This is where I put projects I have created recently, or maybe not that recently, but that I still think are cool.
+Most of my software is built using the Swift and Objective-C programming languages, and are either for iOS or macOS.

 A plain-text editor for macOS with a focus on a minimalistic user interface, pretty and customizable themes, and useful features.

 I enjoy having a small text editor for plain text files.
 Many editor apps try to do too much, or try to be portable and then sacrifice functionality instead.
 I decided I wanted to build something simple and targeted to macOS only so that I could use all of the cool features of macOS.

 Graphical user interfaces for package managers already existed for several Linux distros, but I realized there were none for Mac.
 I decided that making one for Homebrew (a package manager for macOS) would be a good opportunity to learn more about Cocoa

 development, and I had a lot of fun making it.

 After a couple of bloggers mentioned Cakebrew in their work, it showed up on Hacker News, where it aggregated over 300 points.
 That week the project popularity exploded: several GBs of traffic were observed in its homepage, and it was featured on GitHub trending repositories.